-While many of the directors seemed to be attracted to the idea of fundraising on the Internet, they approached the concept with a "cautious optimism."
+While many of the directors seemed to be attracted to the idea of

+... cyber-fundraising is best construed as the use of Internet tools to enhance but not completely replace traditional methods of fundraising. fundraising on the Internet, they approached the concept with a "cautious optimism."
 One library director stated that "real live personal contact is more effective," while another affirmed that the "human contact is lost" in Internet transactions.
-It appears that an underlying skepticism seems to be rooted in concerns over the loss of face-to-face interactions with supporters.
+It appears that an underlying skepticism seems to be rooted in concerns over the loss of face-to-face interactions with